FullyStealth/LearningLWJGL3.1/README.md

 There is only two main differences between my code and ElegantWhelp's:
 - I am using LWJGL 3.1 instead of the normal 3 (It works the same except for the few *GL_TRUE*'s that I had to change to *true*)
 - The bug.
-The issue is that once I add the "test2" tile which has the checkered texture, all the tiles on the screen turn to that tile.
+The issue is AABB not seeming to work, although no errors were given and the game ran.

+I have followed ElegantWhelp's tutorial until LWJGL tutorial 24

 #Note to ElegantWhelp:
 Keep up the great work! :D